Pushing forward: Dismantling anti-LGBTIQ+ discrimination in Argentina

 Fernanda Rotondo is an Argentinian feminist, LGBTIQ+ and human rights activist, and writer and photographer.
-She is also the Gender and Human Rights Coordinator for the organization ANDHES (Lawyers in Human Rights and Social Studies in the Argentinean Northeast).
+She is also the Gender and Human Rights Coordinator for the organization ANDHES (Lawyers in Human Rights and Social Studies in the Argentinean Northeast), a UN Trust Fund grantee under the Spotlight Initiative.
 In the face of inconsistent national policies and protections, Fernanda is fighting to advance the human rights of Argentinians across the country and to ensure a violence free future for all.

 Though the country’s recent human rights advances have been “enormous”, Fernanda says, not all Argentinians are able to enjoy them equally.